JUnior TOURNAMENT INFORMATION

 USTA Eastern strives to provide quality competitive opportunities for players to contest and develop their skills against other players, as they progress through the USTA Eastern and USTA National tournament pathways.
 The utmost levels of courtesy and sportsmanship are expected of all participants and spectators at all times.

 In the USTA Eastern Section, entry-level events are unranked (do not award ranking points) and called L3 UPS events.
 After winning two L3 UPS events, players are required to move to the intermediate level.
 Intermediate events are named L2 Opens.
 Intermediate/Advanced events are designated as L1B Challengers, and advanced tournaments are designated as L1A or L1 Championships.
 High Performance tournaments: The Super Six, Empire Cup Doubles and the Eastern Sweet 16 are offered beyond the L1 level; though these events may contain ranking requirements for participation.
-For more information on the USTA Eastern Junior Tournament levels please click here.
+For more information on the USTA Eastern Junior Tournament levels please the current year's Look Ahead.

 Registering for events